BSidesPDX/bsidespdx.org/events/2024/workshops.md

 ---

 Registration for workshops will open at 12:00, Noon, PDT, on Thursday, Oct 17th!
-Registration for workshops is open at <a href="https://bsides-pdx.square.site/product/bsidespdx-2024-workshops/22">https://bsides-pdx.square.site/product/bsidespdx-2024-workshops/22</a>.
+Take a look at the workshops below, then <a href="https://bsides-pdx.square.site/product/bsidespdx-2024-workshops/23">Register Here</a>.

 We've got 9 workshops for you this year!